exploitspraise/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 5 adds execute permission to owner of the file betty script 6 adds multiple execution permission to user and group script 7 grants everyone execution permission
+script 5 adds execute permission to owner of the file betty script 6 adds multiple execution permission to user and group script 7 grants everyone execution permission script 8 grants permission to only other users